Kia Carnival

-The Kia Carnival (기아 카니발) is a minivan manufactured by the Korean automaker Kia since 1998.
-It is marketed globally under various nameplates, prominently as the Kia Sedona.
+The Kia Carnival (기아 카니발) is a minivan manufactured by the South Korean automaker Kia since 1998, formerly marketed as the Kia Sedona in North America and several other markets.

-The first-generation Carnival was introduced in January 1998, and was marketed in a single, short wheelbase version.
+The first-generation Carnival was introduced in January 1998, and was marketed in a single, short- wheelbase version.
 Second-generation models were marketed (2006–2014) in short and long wheelbase variants.
 A rebadged variant of the second generation was offered in North America as the Hyundai Entourage (2007–2009).
-Beginning in 2010, the second-generation model received updated equipment, including Kia's corporate Tiger Nose grille, as introduced by its then new design chief, Peter Schreyer.
-Kia introduced its third-generation minivan in 2014, solely in a long wheelbase format.
-The fourth generation was introduced in 2020, when Kia also began using the Carnival nameplate worldwide.
+Beginning in 2010, the second-generation model received updated equipment, including Kia's corporate Tiger Nose grille, as introduced by its then-new design chief, Peter Schreyer.
+Kia introduced its third-generation minivan in 2014, solely in a long-wheelbase format.

+The fourth-generation model was introduced in 2020, and Kia adopted the "Carnival" name in North America for the 2022 model year.

 First generation (KV-II; 1998)

 The first generation model was manufactured and marketed differently for specific regions, including under a joint venture in the Chinese market with Dongfeng Yueda Kia, as well as the Naza Ria in Malaysia.

 In Indonesia and the Philippines, both Carnival/Sedona names were used.
 Initially introduced as the Carnival in 2001, from 2003 onwards, it was renamed as the Sedona.